jewettaij/visfd/README.md

 (Typically these are voxels which have been characterized previously.)
 A list of detected objects can be saved to a text file.
 Annotated images can be saved to a new MRC/REC file.
-Documentation for this *stand-alone program* is located [here](./doc/doc_filter_mrc.md).
+Documentation for this program is located [here](./doc/doc_filter_mrc.md).
 The *source code* for the filters used by this program is located here
 [here](./lib/filter/filter3d.h).
-(This code is commented with Doxygen.
-It uses C++ templates so it can easily be applied to other 3D image formats which use different numeric precision.)
+(Doxygen comments are used throughout.)